draaaa/flow/README.md

 ==Other things to note==

 Flow is the rebrand of an older project, named Kodex (or kdx).
 The rebranding to Flow signifies the final update.
-Ergo, this script will no longer be updated.
+Ergo, this script will no longer be updated (for now...)

 I have no experience in regards to the creation of cheats.
 To compensate for this, Flow includes seperate complete cheats/admins, hence why Flow is mainly focused on improving your gameplay without the injection of fully-fledged cheats.
 NONE OF THE AIMBOT/ADMIN SCRIPTS HAVE BEEN MADE BY ME.
 ALL CREDIT GOES TOWARDS THEIR CREATORS.